Lord of the Rings: The Animated Musical | Prologue, 4 Of the Finding of the Ring

 Folklore & Motifs

 With so many variations on a similar theme, scholars needed a way to catalogue and analyze the stories.
 Folklore studies evolved into its own field, a cross between literary analysis and cultural anthropology.
 I first learned about this field and its tools from the podcast Digital Folklore, which focuses on stories from the Internet Era.
 However, folklore studies has existed since the early 20th century.
 Among the earliest scholars was Atti Aarne, a Finnish professor who compiled a Folklore Index but died at age fifty-seven before completing his work.
-The mantle was taken up by Stith Thompson, who continued working on the Folklore Index and translated the work into German, along writing the Motif-Index of Folk Literature and founding the first folklore academic program in the United States at Indian University Bloomington.
+The mantle was taken up by Stith Thompson, who continued working on the Folklore Index and translated the work into German, along writing the Motif-Index of Folk Literature and founding the first folklore academic program in the United States at Indiana University Bloomington.
 Thompson defined a folklore motif as “the smallest element in a tale having a power to persist in tradition… something unusual and striking…” Most recently, Hans-Jörg Uther added to the folklore index, giving it the current name of Aarne-Thompson-Uther Folklore Index (ATU).
 He also worked on the fifteen volume Enzyklopädie des Märchens (Encyclopedia of Fairy Tales).

 In these indexes, folklore motifs receive a letter code denoting the index and a number code denoting the type of motif; the longer the number, the more specific the motif.
 For Aarne-Thompson-Uther Folklore Index, a magic ring is ATU 560, while for Motif-Index of Folk Literature, a magic ring is D1076.
 The One Ring falls under several other categories within the Motif-Index, including D810 Magic object a gift, D840 Magic object found, the more specific D845 Magic object found in underground room, D860 Loss of magic object, and D861 Magic object stolen.
 By assigning codes to story elements, folklore researchers can quantitatively compare where folktales align or differ.
 I will use these codes in future posts to compare motifs in The Lord of the Rings to those found elsewhere in Western literature.